“There was a time Mark, when I would have given my soul for such cherishing… But I lost my soul for much, much less.”THE GOLDEN SOVEREIGNS

 I am not a patient reader.
 Although I adore these old romances, the older I get the more difficult they are to read, as the long stories with tiny fonts usually lead to my interest waning (ADHD is no fun) and I’ll put the book down, forgetting I ever started it.
 So many half-finished books!

-There have been other romances where I have less forgiving about the same flaws that The Golden Sovereigns has (ie, meeting the hero more than halfway through the book), but somehow Carew makes the journey worthwhile.
+There have been other romances where I have been less forgiving about the same flaws that The Golden Sovereigns has (ie, meeting the hero more than halfway through the book), but somehow Carew makes the journey worthwhile.

 This was a beautifully written, mature bodice ripper, very philosophical in nature, delving into the depths of humanity.
 Unfortunately, because there is so little of the hero with very little interaction between Carmody and Mark and a much bigger emphasis on the villain this book fell short of perfection.
 I still consider this a great and unexpected piece of fiction, but it lacked a little oomph at the end to make it perfect.